 Installation is certainly a breeze, as we’ve already mentioned.
 NordVPN makes it quick and easy to install the Windows app.
 We visited the download page, it detected our platform, displayed the Windows download link, and we grabbed and installed the software in under a minute.

 The client opens by displaying its many server locations on a map.
-This works much like any other dynamic map you’ve used – left-click, hold and drag to pan around, spin the mouse wheel to zoom, hover your mouse over a highlighted location to see a tooltip of its name – and left-clicking any location will connect you to the service.
+This works much like any other dynamic map you’ve used – left click, hold and drag to pan around, spin the mouse wheel to zoom, hover your mouse over a highlighted location to see a tooltip of its name – and left clicking any location will connect you to that server.

-Fortunately, a left-hand sidebar displays a more standard alphabetically sorted list of countries.
+Map interfaces aren’t always convenient to use, especially if you’re looking to access a large number of countries and geography isn’t your strong point (is that Hungary, or Slovakia)?
+But, if you prefer, move to the left-hand sidebar and you’ll find a more standard alphabetically sorted list of countries.
 At its most basic, you can scroll to the country you need, click a button and connect to the best server in that location.
 Very easy.

 Tap a More button and NordVPN displays a list of servers within that country, organized by city where possible, or a unique server ID (‘United States #3678’).
 Alternatively, enter part of the name of any city in the search box (typing ‘Chi’ is enough to get you Chicago), and if NordVPN has servers there, you’ll see any matches.